Can I receive credit for this opportunity? If so, how much credit will I receive? +

 Does Hacker Exchange arrange my flight? +

 We do not.
-However, we are happy to provide recommendations to flight deals and agents who can hook that up for you.
+However, we are happy to provide recommendations to preferred suppliers / travel agents who can hook that up for you.

 Can I travel before and/or after the program dates? +